 2. Record only your relevant employment history

-3. Include key telecoms skills and career achievements
+3. Include relevant skills and career achievements

 Your CV should have a key skills section at the top.
 This is the chance for you to show hiring managers instantly what your key skills are.
 Having this section updated is paramount in showcasing the best version of you.
-It’s tempting to list all your skills, but consideration should be given to the telecoms role you are applying for.
+It’s tempting to list all your skills, but consideration should be given to the role you are applying for.
 A hiring manager will instantly know how you can benefit their business.
 Tailoring the key skill section for different jobs may result in you creating several CVs during your job search.
-However, doing this will be advantageous as it shows your passion for both telecoms and the job you're applying for.
+However, doing this will be advantageous as it shows your passion for the job you're applying for.
 This can increase your chances of being selected for an interview.

 4. Education and training

-We speak with telecoms candidates daily and review thousands of CVs per week.
-If you’re searching for your next telecoms job and need assistance with CV writing techniques, we’d love to help.
+We speak with candidates daily and review thousands of CVs per week.
+If you’re searching for your next job and need assistance with CV writing techniques, we’d love to help.
 Send us your CV via our website.